 Encountering Worlds (ECPN Panel Discussion at the ECEBC 2022 Conference)

-This session is a panel discussion moderated by Veronica Pacini-Ketchabaw (BCECPN), to consider what conditions are necessary to create a livable, inclusive and just early years system that reflects the complex pedagogical work undertaken by early childhood educators.
-Joining Veronica to discuss diverse perspectives on thinking early childhood beyond a service are Nicole Inesse-Nash (Assistant Professor, Toronto Metropolitan University), Fikile Nxumalo (Assistant Professor, University of Toronto) and Peter Moss (Professor Emeritus, University College London)
+This session was a panel discussion moderated by Veronica Pacini-Ketchabaw (BCECPN).
+It considered what conditions are necessary to create a livable, inclusive and just early years system that reflects the complex pedagogical work undertaken by early childhood educators.
+Joining Veronica to discuss diverse perspectives on thinking early childhood beyond a service were Nicole Inesse-Nash (Assistant Professor, Toronto Metropolitan University), Fikile Nxumalo (Assistant Professor, University of Toronto) and Peter Moss (Professor Emeritus, University College London)

 Nicole Ineese-Nash is an Anishinaabe (Oji-Cree) scholar, educator and Assistant Professor at Toronto Metropolitan University, whose work focuses on Indigenous experiences of social systems, understandings of land-knowledge, and community-based research.
 Her work centers Indigenous youth, families, and communities and seeks to support self-determination and Indigenous resurgence.
 She is particularly interested in supporting Indigenous youth to connect with their ancestry, land, and cultures.
 She is the director and founder of Finding Our Power Together, an Indigenous-led non-profit organization supporting youth in realizing their own goals.